St Joseph's School calls out for its first middle school enrolments

 The Murray Bridge Catholic school is promising a top-class, affordable education in $6.2 million worth of new facilities from 2022.

-This sponsored story is brought to you by St Joseph’s School, Murray Bridge.
+This sponsored post is brought to you by St Joseph’s School, Murray Bridge.

 Children’s lives are filled with big dreams as they progress into adolescence.